viviandotdev/ObsidianVault/30 Notes/Buying a house vs investing in the market.md

 ---
 tags:: [[money]]
-## Buying a house vs investing in the market

 **Investing in the S&P 500 historically has better returns.
 Considering numbers like inflation, opportunity cost, and other expenses is crucial when buying a house.**
 We get the idea we should buy a house because **ownership** is valued in America.
 - Owning a house means you are successful